-- CO 1: The students will be able to understand the basic concepts of Consumer Behavior. - CO 2: The students will get to know the Internal and external determinants of Consumer Behavior. - CO 3: The students will get to know about the impact of various factors on consumer behavior. - CO 4: The students will learn about the Consumers Decision Making process. - CO 5: The students will get to know about the Consumer Protection act.
+[CO.1].
+Understand the basic concepts of Consumer Behavior.

+[CO.2].
+Gain knowledge the Internal and external determinants of Consumer Behavior.

+[CO.3].
+Acquire knowledge about the impact of various factors on consumer behavior.

+[CO.4].
+Learn about the Consumers Decision Making process.

+[CO.5].
+Gain knowledge about the Consumer Protection act.

+Criteria Description Maximum Marks

+Internal Assessment Internal Examination 20

+(Summative) Assignment + Attendance 10 (5+5)

+End Term Exam (Summative) End Term Examination 70

+Total 100

-Criteria Description Maximum Marks Internal Assessment Internal Examination 20 (Summative) Assignment + Attendance 10 (5+5) End Term Exam (Summative) End Term Examination 70 Total 100 Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a student to be qualified for taking up the End Semester examination.
-The allowance of 25% includes all type s of leaves including medical leaves.
+Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a s to be qualified for taking up the End Semester examination allowance of 25% includes all types of leaves including medical leaves